jfabeel/2d-game-engine/README.md

 # 2d-game-engine
-A 2D Game Engine written in C++ using the SDL, OpenGL, and LUA libraries.
+A 2D Game Engine written in C++ using the SDL, OpenGL 1.1, and LUA libraries.
 Built in 2011.
+The file uses an old version of the SDL library as well as a Lua interpretter and will most likely not compile since the project hasn't been updated since 2011.
+The structure of the project centers around an App class which handles the inputs and the game loop.
+The calls to OpenGL are through the renderer class.
+Then auxillary classes are created to handle other features that would be used to create a tile based game with OpenGL such as a Spritesheet animator, tilesheet loader, and others.